UmarFKhawaja/Voltron/README.md

 * `/api/auth/register` -- register a user
 * `/api/auth/login/password` -- login a user with a password
 * `/api/auth/login/magic-login` -- start logging in a user with a magic link
-* `/api/auth/login/github` -- start logging in a user with a GitHub account
+* `/api/auth/login/facebook` -- start logging in a user with a Facebook account
 * `/api/auth/login/google` -- start logging in a user with a Google account
 * `/api/auth/accept/magic-login` -- finish logging in a user with a magic link
-* `/api/auth/accept/github` -- finish logging in a user with a GitHub account
+* `/api/auth/accept/facebook` -- finish logging in a user with a Facebook account
 * `/api/auth/accept/google` -- finish logging in a user with a Google account
 * `/api/auth/logout` -- logout the user
 * `/api/auth/verify/session` -- verify if the user is logged in